 The purpose of this request is to ensure the continued support of reproductive and sexual health services for low-income individuals by supporting family planning clinical services, STI and HIV counseling and testing, cancer screening, and health education materials.
-The Department is requesting to improve access by expanding services into Newmarket and Raymond locations, where services will be offered one half day per week at these new locations.
-Costs will be used to support staffing of a provider, nurse, and community health worker at both locations, as well as for pharmaceuticals, supplies, staff education and training.
-This amendment and will also extend this contract by exercising an available renewal option.
+The Department is requesting to extend this contract by exercising an available renewal option.

-Approximately 1,950 individuals will be served during State Fiscal Years 2024 and 2025, approximately 1,530 more than have been seen in SFY 2024.
+Approximately 600 individuals will be served during State Fiscal Years 2024 and 2025.

 Reproductive health care and family planning are critical public health services that must be affordable and easily accessible within communities throughout the State.
-By partnering with a health center located in rural areas, the Department ensures affordable access to reproductive health care is available in all areas of the State.
+By partnering with health centers located in urban areas, the Department ensures affordable access to reproductive health care is available in all areas of the State.
 Family Planning services reduce the health and economic disparities associated with lack of access to high quality, affordable health care.